Configure Azure SQL Database firewall rules - overview

 There can be up as much as a five-minute delay for changes to the firewall settings to take effect.

 Consider the following points when access to the Microsoft Azure SQL Database service does not behave as you expect:

-Network address translation (NAT): Due to NAT, the IP address used by your computer to connect to Azure SQL Database may be different then the IP address shown in your computer IP configuration settings.
-To view the IP address your computer is using to connect to Azure, log in to the Portal and navigate to the Configure tab on the server that hosts your database.
+Network address translation (NAT): Due to NAT, the IP address used by your computer to connect to Azure SQL Database may be different than the IP address shown in your computer IP configuration settings.
+To view the IP address your computer is using to connect to Azure, log in to the portal and navigate to the Configure tab on the server that hosts your database.
 Under the Allowed IP Addresses section, the Current Client IP Address is displayed.
-Click Add to the **Allowed IP Addresses **to allow this computer to access the server.
+Click Add to the Allowed IP Addresses to allow this computer to access the server.

-The login is not authorized or an incorrect password was used: If a login does not have permissions on the Azure SQL Database server or the password used is incorrect, the connection to the Azure SQL Database server will be denied.
+The login is not authorized or an incorrect password was used: If a login does not have permissions on the Azure SQL Database server or the password used is incorrect, the connection to the Azure SQL Database server is denied.
 Creating a firewall setting only provides clients with an opportunity to attempt connecting to your server; each client must provide the necessary security credentials.
 For more information about preparing logins, see Managing Databases, Logins, and Users in Azure SQL Database.

 Dynamic IP address: If you have an Internet connection with dynamic IP addressing and you are having trouble getting through the firewall, you could try one of the following solutions:

-- Ask your Internet Service Provider (ISP) for the IP address range assigned to your client computers that will access the Azure SQL Database server, and then add the IP address range as a firewall rule.
+- Ask your Internet Service Provider (ISP) for the IP address range assigned to your client computers that access the Azure SQL Database server, and then add the IP address range as a firewall rule.

 - Get static IP addressing instead for your client computers, and then add the IP addresses as firewall rules.